jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And for those suffering with a substance use disorder - like my dad - it was worse still.  **9 out of 10 without any treatment**

-This failure to treat has tragic consequences.
-In the past year alone, almost **100,000 people** have died from drug overdoses.

 ---

 /victor.jpg

-And these are not just big numbers, they are real people.
+And these are not upsetting statistics, our failure to threat has tragic consequences for real people.

 One of them was Victor Kittleson, the 29 year-old brother of one of my graduate students, who died from an opioid overdose this past summer.